 Will Former Utah Attorney Generals Swallow and Shurtleff be Tried Together?

 It may be surprising to many people that criminal co-defendants are not automatically granted their own trial.
 That is, a co-defendant may be tried along with a co-conspirator or individual who allegedly worked with the accused.
 However in many, if not in most, instances it is not in the defendant’s best interest to proceed with a consolidated defense.
 But, because courts generally favor the consolidation of matters, or one criminal trial of all defendants, it can be a difficult battle to convince a judge to sever the defendants so that you can proceed as the sole defendant in the matter.
-But an experienced criminal defense attorney, like Darwin Overson of Overson Law, can increase the likelihood of of a favorable result.
+But an experienced Salt Lake City criminal defense lawyer, like Darwin Overson of Overson Law, can increase the likelihood of of a favorable result.

 Such may be the scenario for co-defendants and former Utah Attorney Generals Mark Shurtleff and John Swallow.
 The two individuals are charged with shared and unique crimes that are generally white collar crimes in nature.
 Some of the charges that have been filed against the former AGs include: